zorua98741/PS4-Rich-Presence-for-Discord/README.md

 &ast; PS2 and PS1 will only have custom game covers if you upload the images to a [Discord developer application](https://github.com/zorua98741/PS4-Rich-Presence-for-Discord/wiki#custom-game-images-expanded-tutorial-coming-soon)

 ## Warning
-This script is still in a "early beta" phase.
 ```
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
 IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,